kuriakosant/youtube-to-mp3-converter-python-react/README.md

 `cd backend`

-2. Create a virtual environment to isolate project dependencies:
+2. Create a virtual environment to isolate project dependencies( you only need to do this once ):

 `python3 -m venv venv`

-3. Activate the virtual environment:
+3. Activate the virtual environment :

 - On **Linux/MacOS**: